steve-oconnor/steve-oconnor.github.io/writing/figma-config-2025.md

     </blockquote>
   </div>

-  <p>I took a look at one of the sites demoed during the keynote myself (<span class="visually-hidden">(opens in new tab)</span><a href="https://www.practice-type.com/" target="_blank" rel="noopener noreferrer">practice-type.com</a>) and found similar issues: no meaningful landmarks, poor focus management, and inaccessible interactions.
+  <p>I took a look at one of the sites demoed during the keynote myself (<span class="visually-hidden">(link opens in new tab)</span><a href="https://www.practice-type.com/" target="_blank" rel="noopener noreferrer">practice-type.com</a>) and found similar issues: no meaningful landmarks, poor focus management, and inaccessible interactions.
 This isn’t just suboptimal — it’s harmful.
 These are live URLs that will soon be indexed, linked, and referenced.
 They’ll be seen by non-technical users and assumed to be modern, best-practice outputs.</p>
   <p>They are not.</p>

   <p>Now, to Figma’s credit: it’s still in beta.
 And perhaps we’re not meant to take this as “production ready”.
 But if that’s the case, it needs clearer boundaries.
 A walled garden.
 A big “not suitable for launch” banner.
 Otherwise, we’re polluting the web with auto-generated inaccessibility — and that’s not a good look.</p>